-

 For immediate support, call the National Domestic Violence Hotline 24/7 at 800-799-7233.

-- Develop a code word or phrase to share with your support network to covertly indicate you are experiencing an emergency and need help immediately.
+- Develop a code word or phrase to share with your support network to indicate that you are experiencing an emergency and are in need of immediate help.

 - Have a discussion with your friends and family about what help is most important to you if you ever need them to intervene (since help in an emergency can look different to different people).
-Let your friends know helping you may mean asking them to be prepared to call 911, or calling your partner’s cell phone to interrupt his or her behavior by distraction.
+Let your friends know that this may mean asking them to be prepared to call 911, or to call your partner’s cellphone as a distraction to their behavior.

-Maximize your privacy at home, especially to connect with people who can help
+Maximize your privacy at home, especially as a way to connect with help

 - Going to the bathroom and running the shower or faucet while on the phone with a friend, or when calling the Family Advocacy Program or the National Domestic Violence Hotline, can help add another layer of privacy and noise to distract from your partner overhearing your conversation.